Introduction

 • To specify the location of a task, you need to provide its Geo-coordinate, which includes latitude and longitude.

 • If you set a service time window for a pickup or delivery task, the optimizer will schedule the task to occur within that time frame.
 In other words, the estimated time of arrival (ETA) for the task in the API response will fall within the specified time window.
 If the optimizer cannot find a suitable ETA for a task within its specified time window, the job or task will remain unassigned.
 For tasks that are flexible or not time-sensitive, you can specify a broader time window, with a maximum span of 24 hours.
-The API uses the ISO timestamps.
+The API uses the ISO timestamps as described earlier.

 • You can specify a duration (in seconds) for each task.
-This is the time spent at a given location,
+This is the time spent at a given location.

 • You can specify the capacity requirements for each task using multidimensional units of measure, such as volume, mass, or size.
 Additionally, you can create custom names for your capacity types, such as “seat,” “container,” “pallet,” or “bin.”
 For each capacity type, you can also define the exact amount needed to perform the task.